therion86/framework/README.md

 # Framework
 Ongoing work
-AppType::CLI is currently not working you can only use HTTP

 ## How to Use

 ### 1.Install
 ``composer require therion/framework``
 ### 2. Config
-You need to add 2 files who return arrays:
+You need to add 2 files who return arrays for http:
 1. modules.php which returns the classnames of your moduleFactories
 2. services.php which returns your services you need (ex.
 MysqlServce, MongoService etc.)

+You need one additoinal file which retunrs an array for cli: cli-modules.php which returns the classnames for your cliModuleFactories

 ### 3. Load Application in your index.php
 ``$di = Application::registerApp(AppType::HTTP, $loadedModules, $loadedServices);``

-AppType::CLI is currently not working you can only use HTTP
+``$di = Application::registerApp(AppType::CLI, $loadedCliModules, $loadedServices);``

 ### 4. Load your routes
 ``